SamuelEarl/fanny-pack-ui-old/src/routes/date-picker.svelte.md

 # Date Picker

-NOTE: I have borrowed the code from this really great <a href="https://github.com/probablykasper/date-picker-svelte." class="underline primary">date picker component</a> and changed it a bit to make it more themable.
+NOTE: The code for this component was taken from this great <a href="https://github.com/probablykasper/date-picker-svelte." class="underline primary">date picker component</a> and has been modified to make it more themable.

 ---